Do z>6 quasars reside in protoclusters?: Introduction

 \section{Introduction}

 Quasars (QSOs) observed in the first Gyr of the Universe ($z\gtrsim 5.7$) are among the most active sources emerging from the dark cosmic ages.
 They are characterized by rapid accretion rates ($\dot {\rm M}$>10$\,\msunyr$) onto black holes that have already assembled masses as large as 10$^9\,\msun$, and by intense episodes for star formation (with rates SFR=100--1000$\,\msunyr$) fueled by copious reservoirs (10$^{10}\,\msun$) of molecular gas (see \citealt{Fan23} for a recent review).

-In order to explain this rapid growth of both black holes and their host galaxies, a common broad-brush picture postulates that these sources reside at the core of some of the most prominent overdensities emerging at these early cosmic ages, often called ``proto-clusters'' (see \citealt{Overzier16} for a review).
-Observational support to this hypothesis has been elusive, due to limitations on sensitivity, size of the field of view, sample sizes, and contradictory findings connected with selection effects (see discussions in \citealt{Overzier09} and \citealt{Mazzucchelli17}).
-The first spectroscopic confirmations of galaxies in the close environment of QSOs at $z\gtrsim 5.7$ came from the Atacama Large Millimeter Array (\citealt{Decarli17}; see also \citealt{Trakhtenbrot17}; \citealt{Willott17}, \citealt{Neeleman19}) and from integral field spectroscopy with MUSE on the Very Large Telescope (\citealt{Farina17}, \citealt{Meyer22}).
+In order to explain this rapid growth of both black holes and their host galaxies, a common broad-brush picture postulates that these sources should reside in some of the most massive dark matter haloes (DMHs) that have already collapsed at these epochs (i.e. with masses M$_{\rm DM}$ in excess of a few 10$^{12} \msun$ -- see e.g. \citealt{WyitheLoeb03}).
+The rationale is that the estimated expected abundance of cold gas in these environments can sustain the efficient growth of super-massive Black Holes (SMBHs) \citep[see e.g.][]{EfstathiouRees88}.
+If this is the case, one should expect a relevant number of close companion galaxies around these high-z bright sources \citep{Overzier09}.
+Observational support to this hypothesis has been elusive, due to limitations on sensitivity, size of the field of view, sample sizes, and contradictory findings connected with selection effects (see discussion in \citealt{Mazzucchelli17}).